 The application is available from our website on the “How To Apply” page.

 Financial aid for the Marriage and Family Therapy Online program at Syracuse University, will be administered through University College, which is the home of part-time studies and online programs at Syracuse University.

-For FAFSA, students should go to Student Aid page.
+For FAFSA, students should go to Free Application for Federal Student Aid.
 Graduate students are eligible for federal unsubsidized (unsub) direct and graduate plus loans, the same as main campus residential students.
 Unsub first, then Grad PLUS.
 Grad PLUS will require a separate application at studentaid.gov.
 Both loan options are under the “Apply for Aid” menu at the top of the studentaid.gov screen.
 Student must max out the direct Unsub loan first, which is offered after receiving FAFSA results.
 The Grad PLUS also requires a mini-credit check that the Department of Education has set up as part of the Grad PLUS application.

 Financial Aid Contacts?

 Students whose last names begin with A-J can contact Sana’a El-Amir at email@example.com and students whose last names begin with K-Z can contact Janet Lafata at firstname.lastname@example.org.
-The office coordinator, David MacDonald, email@example.com can answer general questions like “did you get my F.A.F.S.A. yet”.
+The office coordinator, David MacDonald at email@example.com can answer general questions like “did you get my FAFSA yet”.

 How can I find out more about the Marriage and Family Therapy Online program?

 Where can I find additional information about the online master’s degree?

 Information about the online program can be found at Marriage and Family Therapy Academic Programs M.F.T.
 M.A.
 Online program page and on the main page for Marriage and Family Therapy Department.